giampaolo/psutil/docs/index.rst

-  If *pernic* is ``True`` return the same information for every network interface installed on the system as a dictionary with network interface names as the keys and the namedtuple described above as the values.
+  If *pernic* is ``True`` return the same information for every network interface installed on the system as a dictionary with network interface names as the keys and the named tuple described above as the values.

     >>> import psutil
     >>> psutil.net_io_counters()